-The Pittsburgh Modular Taiga Keyboard uses several simple labeling conventions to make the user interface and signal flow easy to understand.
+The Pittsburgh Modular Taiga uses several simple labeling conventions to make the user interface and signal flow easy to understand.

-- Input jacks are labeled in Green. - Output jacks are labeled in White. - Main button function are labeled inWhile. - Edit Mode button function are labeled in Yellow. - The Yellow Edit Mode button functions are accessed by pressing and holding down the [Edit Button]. - Internal (normaled) connections are labeled below knobs in Green.
+- Input jacks are labeled in green.

+- Output jacks are labeled in white.

+- Main button function are labeled in white.

+- Edit Mode button function are labeled in yellow.

+- The Yellow Edit Mode button functions are accessed by pressing and holding down the [Edit Button].